 - A potluck or catered lunch once a month

 Employee engagement is very important to an organization’s success and therefore something that needs a lot of attention.
-Work can be a lot about chasing targets and deadlines.
-But it doesn’t have to always be just that.
+Work can be a lot about chasing targets and deadlines, but it doesn’t have to always be just that.
 It doesn’t always have to be so serious.
-Practice employee engagement ideas to help boost morale at the workplace.
-With so many ideas out there, it’s easy to start somewhere, and see the benefits grow over time.
+Practice employee engagement strategies to help boost morale at the workplace.